gvergnaud/ts-pattern/README.md

 This library has been heavily inspired by this great article by Wim Jongeneel:
 [Pattern Matching in TypeScript with Record and Wildcard Patterns](https://medium.com/swlh/pattern-matching-in-typescript-with-record-and-wildcard-patterns-6097dd4e471d).
 It made me realise pattern matching could be implemented in userland and we didn't have to wait for it to be added to the language itself.
-Thanks so much for that 🙏
+I'm really greatful for that 🙏

-### how is this different from `typescript-pattern-matching`
+#### how is this different from `typescript-pattern-matching`

 Wim Jongeneel released his own npm package for pattern matching. `ts-pattern` has a few notable differences:

 - `ts-patterns`'s goal is to be a well unit-tested, production ready library.
-- It Supports more datastructures, like tuples, set and maps.
+- It supports more data structures, like tuples, sets and maps.
+- It provides a "catch all", `__`.
-- It Supports deep selection with the `select()` function.
+- It supports deep selection with the `select()` function.
-- It's type inference works on deeper patterns and is well tested.
+- Its type inference works on deeper patterns and is well tested.